bonlover/ecommerce/README.md

   ### Admin ####
   - Admin can Log in using their credentials
-  - Admin can add a product
+  - Admin can add a product into the Inventories
-  - Admin can update the product
+  - Admin can update the product from the Inventories
-  - Admin can remove the product
+  - Admin can remove the product from the inventories
   - Admin have access of Customer information